tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 {{% /tip %}}

 ### The White Test
-The White test is similar to the `Breusch-Pagan` test, but extends to test for nonlinear forms of heteroskedasticity.
+The White test is similar to the `Breusch-Pagan` test but extends to test for nonlinear forms of heteroskedasticity.

 Characteristics are:
-- **No Pre-defined Variance Form**: Unlike the `Breusch-Pagan` test, which requires a predefined functional form for the variance
+- **No Pre-defined Variance Form**: Unlike the `Breusch-Pagan` test, which requires a predefined functional form for the variance.
-- **Variable Handling**: Uses both the squares and cross-products of explanatory variables in the auxiliary regression
+- **Variable Handling**: Uses both the squares and cross-products of explanatory variables in the auxiliary regression.
-  - Able to detect more complex forms of heteroskedasticity, for example that may not be linearly related to the to the explanatory variables.
+	- Able to detect more complex forms of heteroskedasticity, for example, that may not be linearly related to the explanatory variables.
 - **Robustness vs. Sample Size**: While the `White` test is robust against various heteroskedastic structures, it suffers from _reduced power in smaller sample sizes_, limiting its effectiveness in detecting heteroskedasticity under those conditions.

 #### Steps to Perform the White Test: